TesslateAI/studio-lite/README.md

-# Studio Lite
+# Designer

-Studio Lite is a modern, extensible platform for testing, exploring, and showcasing Tesslate's high-performing LLM models.
+Designer is a modern, extensible platform for testing, exploring, and showcasing Tesslate's high-performing LLM models.
 It provides a robust foundation for user authentication, subscription management, guest access, and seamless integration with Stripe for payments.
-The primary purpose of Studio Lite is to give users access to Tesslate models via APIs and enable them to generate websites and content using these models in an interactive environment.
+The primary purpose of Designer is to give users access to Tesslate models via APIs and enable them to generate websites and content using these models in an interactive environment.

 ---